-How to catch trout while Spey fishing
+How to catch trout while Spey fishing (October is the perfect).

 When trout get large enough to do so, they will often eat other fish.
 A Spey rod is a very efficient tool for fishing larger flies that imitate baitfish and other larger trout prey such as crayfish imitations.
 The sport of "Trout Spey" is becoming very popular across North America.